1970 NFL season: Stadium changes

 Before the season, the league had demanded that the Chicago Bears find a new home field: Wrigley Field was too small, as it did not meet the new stadium requirement to seat at least 50,000, and it did not have lights (installed in 1988), meaning it was unavailable for late afternoon and night games.
 The Chicago Cubs baseball team, which owned the stadium it shared with the Bears, did not want to convert it to a football configuration while the Cubs were still in playoff contention.

 As a result, the Bears' first home game of the season against the Philadelphia Eagles was played at Northwestern University's Dyche Stadium; Chicago also treated this game as a trial run for possibly moving their home games to Evanston.
-Dyche Stadium (since renamed Ryan Field), did not have lights (nor did it install permanent standards prior to its demolition in early 2024), was planned as the Bears' new home, but a deal fell through due to strong opposition from several athletic directors in the Big Ten Conference and residents of Evanston.
+Dyche Stadium (later renamed Ryan Field), did not have lights (nor did it install permanent standards prior to its demolition in early 2024), was planned as the Bears' new home, but a deal fell through due to strong opposition from several athletic directors in the Big Ten Conference and residents of Evanston.
 After negotiations with the Cubs' ownership for continued use of Wrigley Field collapsed, the Bears moved to Soldier Field in 1971 where they remain to the present day, save for a temporary relocation in 2002 to the University of Illinois' Memorial Stadium while Soldier Field was completely renovated.

 The Boston Patriots played in their fourth facility in eleven seasons, leaving Alumni Stadium at Boston College for Harvard Stadium, the only facility in Massachusetts at that time which met the NFL's 50,000-seat minimum.
 The struggles to find a home led the Patriots to hastily construct Schaeffer Stadium in Foxborough, which opened in 1971.
 Renamed from "Boston" to "New England" when they moved, the Patriots continue to play in Foxborough in Gillette Stadium, which opened in 2002.

 Two multi-purpose stadiums made their debut this season: Riverfront Stadium and Three Rivers Stadium, replacing Nippert Stadium and Pitt Stadium as the homes of the Cincinnati Bengals and Pittsburgh Steelers, respectively.
 This was also the last season in which Franklin Field was the home of the Philadelphia Eagles; they moved to Veterans Stadium, another multi-purpose stadium, in 1971.

 Seven teams played their home games on artificial turf in 1970.
 This was up from 2 teams in both the NFL and AFL in 1969.
 The teams were: Cincinnati, Dallas, Miami, Pittsburgh and St. Louis, who joined Houston and Philadelphia, the two teams which played on turf in 1969.
 Super Bowl V was held at the Orange Bowl in Miami, and was the first Super Bowl played on artificial turf (specifically, Poly-Turf).